Native Fish Conservation Area Policy

 1. FFI supports the establishment of a national system of watershed-level conservation areas intended to protect important native fish species and the aquatic systems upon which they depend.

 FFI defines a native fish conservation area as an aquatic system at the watershed or sub-watershed level 3 that contains one or more native fish species, where the watershed is managed for the protection and long-term conservation of the native fish species, while allowing or encouraging an array of human uses that are consistent with the conservation goals of the refuge.
 Native fish conservation areas should occur where clusters of genetically intact native fish populations or assemblages of native fish species and high quality habitat coexist.
 A system of native fish conservation areas would provide multiple benefits, including:

 a) providing clean water and clean air at the level of the watershed and air shed,

 b) protecting and conserving native fish communities and thereby reducing the need to list species under the Endangered Species Act, and

 c) Providing a conservation legacy for future generations, equivalent to National Park and National Wildlife Refuge systems.
-The Federation of Fly Fishers recognizes the intrinsic value and biodiversity found in native fish species and the aquatic communities upon which they depend.
-The Federation also recognizes that human growth and development of natural resources are likely to continue, the climate will change in many areas, and these factors will place increasing pressure on native fish species and their aquatic habitats.
+Fly Fishers International recognizes the intrinsic value and biodiversity found in native fish species and the aquatic communities upon which they depend.
+FFI also recognizes that human growth and development of natural resources are likely to continue, the climate will change in many areas, and these factors will place increasing pressure on native fish species and their aquatic habitats.
 Therefore, FFI supports the establishment of a national system of conservation areas that is designed to protect and conserve important native fish species and the aquatic systems in which they exist.